Hayat-azelmat/Running-MySQL-in-GKE/README.md

 ## Running-MySQL-in-GKE
 # task 1 : Create a GKE cluster

-Navigate to the Google Cloud chose Kubernetes Engine > Clusters to create a cluster \n The connection to the cluster is done by using Kubectl command line access by running the following command
+Navigate to the Google Cloud chose Kubernetes Engine > Clusters to create a cluster

+The connection to the cluster is done by using Kubectl command line access by running the following command

 ![carbon](https://github.com/Hayat-azelmat/Running-MySQL-in-GKE/assets/110396492/86802c82-30ea-43cc-bb78-ec630dd89b07)

 Test the connection with the following kubectl command # >>  Kubectl get nodes